mattgerken/mattgerken/README.md

 ## About Me 👋

-I am a Senior Data Scientist with the [Innovation Team](https://innovate.dc.gov/) at the Office of the Chief Technology Officer (OCTO) within the Government of the District of Columbia.
+I am a Senior Data Scientist with the Data Strategy Team at the Office of the Chief Technology Officer (OCTO) within the Government of the District of Columbia.
+I work with DC's Chief Data Officer.

 ## Projects 📓